cfunkhouser/idontfixcomputers/content/thing/new-lab-infrastructure-part-1.md

 ### Configuring it

-The documentation [concerning BIND9 backends](https://wiki.samba.org/index.php/BIND9_DLZ_DNS_Back_End#Configuring_the_BIND9_DLZ_Module)
+The documentation [concerning BIND 9 backends](https://wiki.samba.org/index.php/BIND9_DLZ_DNS_Back_End#Configuring_the_BIND9_DLZ_Module)
-on the SAMBA Wiki describes how to configure BIND9 to load the DLZ module.
+on the Samba Wiki describes how to configure BIND 9 to load the DLZ module.
 However, the location listed in the documentation does not exist on Buster.
 Let's find it: